TedHusted/awake/awake.md/awake.md

 After the investor call, Ravi takes a deep breath.
 “That could have gone better.”

-Ravis is with Emma, Adrian, and Walter Rogers, the CFO, in the Pulse conference room with the horseshoe table.
+Ravi is with Emma, Adrian, and Walter Rogers, the CFO, in the Pulse conference room with the horseshoe table.

 “Let’s see if there is an impact on the stock price before we do anything else,” cautions Emma.